• Skip to primary navigation

 Space

-Space should also be one of your primary considerations as well before you start buying and collecting designer bags.
-It would be best if you can give your bag collection its own room so you can control the humidity level in that room.
+It would be best if you could give your bag collection its own room so you can control the humidity level in that room.

 Prior to moving to a two-bedroom apartment, I was living in a studio apartment together with all my merchandise.
-A bigger apartment usually means bigger rent if you live in the high-cost living areas.

 I find it a good decision for my online selling gig because it’s so hard to keep a studio apartment dry because there’s humidity coming from the bathroom and from the kitchen areas.